Eisenstein degeneration of Euler systems: Introduction

 There are a number of prior works studying the specialisation of families of $p$-adic $L$-functions and/or Euler systems at points of the eigencurve corresponding to \emph{cuspidal} points of critical slope; see for instance \cite{loefflerzerbes12} and rather more recently \cite{buyukboduk-pollack-sasaki}.

 In a slightly different direction, one can consider families of cusp forms degenerating to \emph{weight one} Eisenstein series, which exist when the Eisenstein series is non-$p$-regular.
 This approach has the advantage that the resulting families are ordinary, but on the other hand, the eigencurve is not smooth (or even Gorenstein) at such points; its local geometry has been studied in detail by Pozzi \cite{pozzi-thesis}.
 A forthcoming work of Barrera, Cauchi, Molina and Rotger will use this approach, applied to diagonal cycles on triple products of quaternionic Shimura curves, in order to define global Galois cohomology classes associated to products of one or two Hilbert modular forms.
-It will be interesting to explore the relation between their techniques and ours.
+(This could potentially compensate for the fact that the original construction of the Beilinson--Flach and Beilinson--Kato Euler systems does not generalise to the Hilbert case, owing to the lack of suitable Eisenstein classes.)
+It will be interesting to explore the relation between their techniques and ours once their manuscript becomes available.

+Finally, a recent work of Bertolini, Darmon and Venerucci \cite{BDV} proves a striking conjecture of Perrin-Riou relying on a comparison between Beilinson--Flach elements associated to weight 1 Eisenstein series and Beilinson--Kato elements, showing the strength of this kind of techniques.